ncopeland/duckhunt/README.md

-# Duck Hunt IRC Bot v1.0_build36
+# Duck Hunt IRC Bot v1.0_build38

-An IRC bot that hosts Duck Hunt games in IRC channels.
+An advanced IRC bot that hosts Duck Hunt games in IRC channels with full shop system, karma tracking, and multi-network support.
 Players shoot ducks with `!bang` when they appear!

 ## How to Play